Jumio/mobile-sdk-ios/README.md

 - iOS 11.0 and higher
 - Internet connection

+ℹ️&nbsp;&nbsp;__Note:__ Please note that as of version 4.0.0, due to SDK obfuscation the simulator is required to use the latest iOS version.

 The following architectures are supported in the SDK:
 - ARMv7
 - ARM64